 Awareness raising about global issues in general upper secondary educations programmes (Stx, Hhx, Htx and Hf)

-The purpose clause of The Act on General Upper Secondary Education states that students should acquire an understanding of global perspectives.
+The Act on General Upper Secondary Education states that students should acquire an understanding of global perspectives.
 All subjects must include aspects of cultural and global understanding, with particular attention to the following global issues:

 - Geological processes and human use of resources